mzdun/resource-scanner-mc/README.md

 - scans resources in range of 32 blocks in the direction player is looking.
 - can look for a specific resource or a list of resources
 - _tbd_ presents the echoes of closest resource
-- supports configuration via JSON editing
+- supports configuration via JSON editing or Mod Menu plugin

 ## Usage

 Pressing the scanner button will reveal the resouces, if any, in your player vicinity.
+It starts easy, with coal and deepslate coal ores, but later can be set up to look for anything you want (as long as you want to locate an ore).
+Just press `M` and enjoy.

 The configuration is done through `config/resource-scanner.json` file.
 It will be created after first run.
 Alternatively, if you have a Mod Menu plugin installed, you can go into its screen from Minecraft menu and change the options there.